This page contains affiliate links, meaning we get a commission if you decide to make a purchase through our links, at no cost to you.

 The card is quite common on eBay and can be bought at a somewhat reasonable price.

 The exact amount of any given error card is based on a variety of factors such as the condition and numbers of the card.

 The most expensive baseball error card is the 1990 Topps Frank Thomas No Name On Front Error Card RC #414.
 This bad boy sold as a PSA 7 via eBay auctions on 8/5/2021 for slightly more than $7,000 (imagine what a PSA 10 would fetch).

 Frank Thomas Fan?
 Check out the Best Frank Thomas Rookie Card Investments

 The Billy Ripken F*** Face Error Card should be the least valuable as there are many up for sale at any given time.

 If you would like a price estimate of any error card in your collection please email pictures (back and front) to firstname.lastname@example.org.

-Baseball error cards will always have a high ROI when compared to normal cards due to the rarity of the card.
+Baseball error cards will usually have a high ROI when compared to normal cards due to the rarity of the card.

-Like we said we love a good error card and are always on the lookout to add some to our investment portfolio.
+Having said that we are always on the lookout for a high-end error card to add to our sports card investment portfolio.

 Did we leave any error baseball cards off this list?
 What are some other error cards from other sports?
 Comment below!